Worksmart377/worksmart377/README.md

 - 🌱 I’m currently learning AWS & Cyber Security Concepts
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
-- ⚡ Fact about me: I graduated from General Assembly's Software Engineering Immersive in June 2023 and I am looking for work
+- ⚡ Fact about me: I graduated from General Assembly's Software Engineering Immersive in June 2023 and I am actively seeking a company that I can be a perfect fit for.

 ### Connect with me on LinkedIn: